-The CPHPL Toolkit was co-created by students, for students along with the Center for Public Health Practice & Leadership at the UC Berkeley School of Public Health.
-The Toolkit is intended as a resource for UC Berkeley SPH students and alumni.
+The RISE Toolkit was co-created by students, for students along with the Berkeley Public Health Careers & Leadership Office.
+The Toolkit is intended as a resource for UC Berkeley School of Public Health students and alumni.

 The purpose of this toolkit is to:

 - Provide BPH students and alumni with practical leadership resources to support them in their ongoing leadership development in school and their careers;